opencoweb/coweb/docs/tutorial/shopping.rst

       // check consistency on a per-item basis, rather than per-grid, so we
       // include the * here to listen to all change messages this.collab.subscribeSync('change.*', this, 'onRemoteChange');
-   }
+   },

 .. note::

    Keep in mind that you must add a comma after each method in your class body except for the last method.
-This tutorial omits trailing commas in its blocks of code.

 Look at the :func:`CollabInterface.subscribeSync` call.
 The first parameter indicates the name of the remote, cooperative event to observe.
 In this case, the instance wants to observe all remote events that start with `change.` followed by any text up to the next period.
 As you will see below, our callbacks for local changes send events in the form `change.<item id>` whenever an item is added, updated, or removed in the local data store.
 In effect, this :func:`CollabInterface.subscribeSync` call is registering for notifications of remote additions, updates, or removals in remote data stores.